 You can also pick up boxes of 6 bars at your local grocery store.
 They are made in a multitude of flavors including: Peach, Tangerine, Grape, Lemonade, Lime.
 All of these flavors including my favorite, strawberry, are all natural, gluten free, and high in vitamin C!
 At about 70 or 80 calories a bar (depending on the flavor), they are the perfect way to cool down!

 The second accidentally vegan frozen treat featured today is Starbucks Frappuccinos.
 You might be thinking, “I thought these weren’t vegan” or “How could they possibly be vegan?”
 Not all Frappuccinos are vegan, but some can be made vegan now.
 In 2010, Starbucks formulated a new process for their Frappuccinos to allow for customized and also veganized Frappuccinos.
-For us fancy, frozen coffee beverage drinkers, that might have been the best news that we heard in decades!
+For fancy frozen coffee beverage drinkers, like me, that might have been the best news that we heard in decades!
 I absolutely love the coconut mocha Frappuccino with soy/no whip/no chocolate syrup.
 The mocha with soy is great alone, but you can get a pump of peppermint or raspberry for a fabulous flavor fusion!
 It’s a good way to cool down and get that little energy boost that we all need every once in a while!